 First, for the arrival process, we think that it is helpful to use the twotime-scale approach, in which we first look at daily totals and then look at the arrival process within each day conditional on the daily totals, which leads to the arrival process model summarized in §3.6.
 In §3.1 we examined factor regression models for the daily totals, and adopted the single-factor model in (2), which expresses the daily totals as an expected value depending on the day of the week (DoW) plus a mean-0 Gaussian distribution with a variance that is determined by the regression.
 This directly leads to a model of independent daily totals with a Gaussian distribution depending on the DoW.
 The two-time-scale model is useful, because it provides a useful framework for future research.
 It is natural to next look for improvements to the model of daily totals by exploiting (i) time-series models, (ii) forecasting methods and (iii) more context knowledge to capture the dependence in successive daily totals.
-Preliminary investigation revealed positive dependence among the residuals, as indicated in §3.2 and expanded upon in the appendix [24].
+Preliminary investigation revealed positive dependence among the residuals, as indicated in §3.2 and expanded upon in the appendix [22].
 With further work, it may be possible to capture the dependence over multiple days shown in Figure 5 (first two plots).

 We studied the time-varying arrival rate in §3.3.
 We concluded that it is important to take a week view, as shown in Figure 3, rather than the common day view.
-An important new finding is the dependence of decision to admit a patient from the ED into an internal ward upon the time of arrival, discussed in §3.5.
-(It still remains to find a good explanation.)
+An important new finding is the dependence of the admission decision on the time of arrival, discussed in §3.5.
 Even though the admission decision cannot be known in advance for individual patients, we can exploit the time-dependence in the observed admission decisions to model these two groups of patients differently.
-Finally, we examined the stochastic variability in the arrival process in §3.4 and found support for the two-time-scale model, where conditional on the daily totals, the arrival within the day can be modelled as an NHPP.
-We denote this arrival process as $M_t^T$ .
+Finally, we examined the stochastic variability in the arrival process in §3.4 and found support for the two-time-scale model, where conditional on the daily totals, the arrival within the day can be modeled as an NHPP.
+We denote this arrival process as M_t^T .

 Second, we analyzed the patient length-of-stay (LoS) distribution in §4.
 We concluded that this too should depend on the arrival time.
-(We discuss alternative state-dependent models as in [7] in §4.5.)
-Figures 8, 16 and 17 dramatically show the consequence of ignoring this time-varying feature.
-Of course, it is desirable to do a more detailed modell ing of the flow within the ED, presumably with a queueing network model, so that the overall LoS distribution can be analyzed through its component parts, but the available data did not permit that.
+Figures 8, 15 and 16 dramatically show the consequence of ignoring this time-varying feature.
+Of course, it is desirable to do a more detailed modeling of the flow within the ED, presumably with a queueing network model, so that the overall LoS distribution can be analyzed through its component parts, but the available data did not permit that.
 Even after that is done, an aggregate model should be helpful for comparison.